Identifying Opportunities to Address Child Abuse and Neglect in U.S. Army Families

 Statement of Problem

-Prior research demonstrates that rates of child abuse in military families rise and fall along with deployment cycles, and that the investigation of child abuse operates differently for military and civilian families.
+Prior research demonstrates that rates of child maltreatment in military families rise and fall along with deployment cycles, and that the investigation of child abuse and neglect operates differently for military and civilian families.
 The Department of Defense created an extra layer of support for children in military families–recognizing their unique needs related to the stress of deployment and frequent moves around the country–by establishing its own child and family services program in 1981, the Family Advocacy Program (FAP).
 However, for the Department of Defense to appropriately deploy resources to FAP to help military families in need, we need a better understanding of risk factors that relate to instances of abuse including the impact of deployment, the specific personnel at greatest risk and any barriers to comprehensive reporting of instances of abuse and neglect to FAP.

-In order to fully understand instances of child abuse in the U.S. Army and how they are reported, this project has undertaken the largest linkage of U.S. Army deployment and health care databases to date.
-We hope to fully uncover both the magnitude of child-abuse related injuries to children of U.S. Army soldiers and to identify for the Army the “high-risk” periods and soldiers upon whom to focus prevention efforts and family services.
-This project uses both a quantitative and qualitative approach to better appreciate the challenges faced by military families, as well as potential strategies that will support them and thereby reduce the risk for intrafamilial violence that may be associated with deployment.
+In order to fully understand instances of child abuse in the U.S. Army and how they are reported, this project undertook the largest linkage of Army deployment and health care databases to date.
+Our aim was to uncover both the magnitude of child-abuse related injuries to children of Army soldiers and to identify the “high-risk” periods and soldiers upon whom to focus prevention efforts and family services.
+This project used both a quantitative and qualitative approach to better appreciate the challenges faced by military families, as well as potential strategies that will support them and thereby reduce the risk for intrafamilial violence that may be associated with deployment.

-The second study, published in December 2016, uncovered that only 20 percent of medically diagnosed child abuse and neglect cases in U.S. Army dependent children between 2004 and 2007 were found to have a substantiated report with Army FAP.
-This rate is less than half of the rate (44 percent) of medically diagnosed child abuse cases substantiated by civilian Child Protective Services, and raises questions about consistent reports from the Army that rates of child abuse are lower among their families than in the civilian population.
-Ultimately, the study’s finding suggests the military has an incomplete picture of child abuse and neglect cases among Army families, and that some Army children may not be receiving the interventions they need.
+Another study, published in December 2016, uncovered that only 20% of medically diagnosed child abuse and neglect cases in Army dependent children between 2004 and 2007 were found to have a substantiated report with Army FAP.
+This rate is less than half of the rate (44%) of medically diagnosed child abuse cases substantiated by civilian Child Protective Services, which raises questions about years of reports from the Army stating that rates of child abuse are lower among their families than in the civilian population.
+Ultimately, the study’s findings suggest that the military has an incomplete picture of child abuse and neglect cases among Army families, and that some Army children may not be receiving the interventions they need.